Adam Collins

 Before being called to the Bar, Daniel was a solicitor-advocate at Slaughter and May.

 Acting for claimants in various claims for the recovery of money from the Lebanese banking system via specific performance of instructions to make international money transfers.
 As well as involving multiple issues of Lebanese law, the claims have raised complex questions of English law, such as the choice of law governing the rate of interest applicable under the Rome I regulation and the application of the post-Brexit consumer jurisdiction provisions in the Civil Jurisdiction and Judgments Act 1982.
-Two of the claims on which Daniel has acted have reached trial, and both have been successful; a third has succeeded at the jurisdiction stage.
+Daniel has acted all the way to trial on two successful cases, and at the jurisdiction stage on a third case (which was also successful at that stage).

 Civil fraud: Abu Dhabi Commercial Bank PJSC v Shetty [2022] EWHC 529 (Comm), [2022] EWHC 1020 (Comm); and Abu Dhabi Commercial Bank PJSC v Manghat [2022] ADGMCFI 0007